btraceio/btracel/README.md

 ### Installation
 After checking out and building the project you can find the distribution directory in **{basedir}/dist/ext**.
 While you can use the command **bin/btracel** directly from that location a more convenient would be copying the contents of **{basedir}/dist/ext** over to the directory where your **BTrace** installation resides.
+You can invoke "btracel -?" to display the command help.

 ### Warning
 This is just a proof-of-concept project.
 It might not be complete and the syntax may be changed in future.